devoqub/polybar-ticker/README.md

 It provides quick access, ease of use, and simple configuration.

-The module works asynchronously and supports output in several formats [Regular, Simplified (only price), Display all currencies, Hidden].
+The module works asynchronously and supports output in several formats [Default, Simple (only price), All currencies, Hidden].
 You can also create your own.

 Examples